osuka/dognews-server/DEV NOTES.md

 We add this to the existing `restapi/views.py`

 > Note!
 There is a 'trick' here in that the 'ViewSet' is actually creating a lot of Views for the common behaviour associated to a model.
 In this case we give it the starting point, a query to the User model and that is enough for it to figure out views to list / add / delete and patch (update) entries.
 For some corner cases we may need to add individual views, or override those.
 It's exposing:
-> * OPTIONS: to get a list of available actions for a URL and content types allowed
+> OPTIONS: to get a list of available actions for a URL and content types allowed
-> * GET, PUT, DELETE according to the model and relations
+> GET, PUT, DELETE: according to the model and relations

 ### Map views to urls